vipra-uwf/vipra-1.0/README.md

 1. Delete `package-lock.json`
 2. Check that `typechain` in `package.json` points to the tarball created for ChainBuilder

+If you encounter errors with `npm run build`:

+*if you only get type errors, try moving on to the simulation compilation step*

+1. Make sure you have Node 17 or later
+2. Check that the `ChainBuilder` tarball was created properly

 ## SE.4.
 Simulation Compilation

 In `/VIPRA/` run:

-1. `make release` for compiling in release mode or
+1. `make release` for compiling in release mode

+or

 1. `make debug` for compiling in debug mode

+or

+1. `make profiling` for compiling in release mode with profiling output
 ---
 # Ru.
 Running